armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 > The Kubernetes cluster server must be version 1.23 or newer.

- Review the following topics for more a more complete understanding of deployement scaling options:
+ Review the following topics for more a more complete understanding of deployment scaling options:

 - {{< linkWithTitle "ref-deployment-file.md" >}}